RezwanM/median_and_mode_rust/README.md

     cargo build

 ### Step 4: Run the application
 Run the application from the command-line.
-For quitting the application, type "4" and press Enter.

 ## Usage